PrestaShopCorp/prestashop_accounts_auth/README.md

 In your PSX/AOS :

-- In the PSX / AOS module controllers, get onboarding presenter and go to the view for which is used by the [viewsjs component](https://github.com/PrestaShopCorp/prestashop_accounts_vue_components)
+- In the PSX / AOS module  main controller, get onboarding presenter and go to the view for which is used by the [viewsjs component](https://github.com/PrestaShopCorp/prestashop_accounts_vue_components)

 ```php